fakob/MoviePrint_v004/MoviePrintStructure.md

 		* dispatch addThumbs
 			* check DB if thumb is already grabbed
 			* ipc send-get-thumbs to opencvWorkerWindow for every single thumb
-        * ipc start requestIdleCallback to indexedDBWorkerWindow
+        * ipc start requestIdleCallback to databaseWorkerWindow
-          * indexedDBWorkerWindow requests 100 images every time it is idle until get thumbs is finished
+          * databaseWorkerWindow requests 100 images every time it is idle until get thumbs is finished
-        * ipc send-base64-frame to indexedDBWorkerWindow (only used for posterFrame and recaptureThumbs)
+        * ipc send-base64-frame to databaseWorkerWindow (only used for posterFrame and recaptureThumbs)
           * addFrameToIndexedDB
           * createObjectURL
           * add to objectUrlQueue